Hindi literature: Poetry

 Many attempts have been made to document Hindi poetry.
-Some of the most comprehensive online collections for Hindi poetry are Kavitakosh and Kavita.
+Some of the most comprehensive online collections for Hindi poetry include Kavitakosh and Kavita.

-The most classy content that has created new audiences who were not looking for Hindi poetry or Hindi content is Hindi Kavita.
-This movement started in 2014 by Manish Gupta has generated an entirely new market and brought many projects to the fore.
-Many award-winning poets, scholars, journalists and celebrities from film, television and theatre have come forward to support the cause and take it further.
+The Hindi Kavita project, initiated by Manish Gupta in 2014, has contributed to the promotion and popularization of Hindi poetry through various platforms.
+Hindi Kavita has also made significant contributions to Indian film music.
+Several famous musical masterpieces have been witnessed.

-Vyangya (Hindi Satire)
+Vyangya (Hindi satire)

 The rhetoric of satire is called Vyangya in Hindi.
 Vyangya writings includes the essence of sarcasm and humour.
 Some of the better known writers in this genre are, Harishankar Parsai (Hindi: हरिशंकर परसाई) (22 August 1924 – 1995) was a Hindi writer.
 He was a noted satirist and humorist of modern Hindi literature and is known for his simple and direct style., Sri Lal Sukla, Suryakumar Pandey etc.

 Hindi travel literature

 Rahul Sankrityayan, Bhadant Anand Kausalyayan, Sachchidananda Hirananda Vatsyayan 'Ajneya' and Baba Nagarjun were some of the great Indian writers who dedicated themselves entirely to the Hindi Travel Literature (Yatra Vritanta).
 Rahul Sankrityayan was one of the greatest travelled scholars of India, spending forty-five years of his life on travels away from his home.
 He is known as the ("Father of Hindi Travel literature").
 Baba Nagarjun was a major Hindi and Maithili poet who has also penned a number of novels, short stories, literary biographies and travelogues, and was known as ("Janakavi- the People's Poet").